katouMegumiH/TWTSR/README.md

    - Window-based self-attention is augmented with explicit phase-lag modeling.
    - We extract direction, speed and lag-spectrum of BOLD propagation as quantitative traveling-wave biomarkers.

-If you use this code in your research, please consider citing the corresponding paper / preprint (see [Citation](#8-citation)).

 ---

 ## 2. Features